 2. Stay as Long as You Can

 By allowing yourself more time in the archipelago, you are going to encounter the most wildlife possible and see a wider range of islands.
 Allotting more time to understand the subtle ecological and geological differences among the islands enhances the experience and assists conservation with fewer airline flights in and out.
 Air traffic along with increased cargo shipments are two of the concerns identified by UNESCO in its 2016 State of Conservation Report on the Galapagos Islands as these are primary vectors for the arrival of new invasive species.
 Longer stays also help support the local community with more opportunities for meaningful interaction.
-I always recommend at least an 8-day cruise, and you can see more of our expert suggestions on: How to Choose Your Galapagos Cruise.
+I always recommend at least an 8-day cruise, and you can see more of our expert suggestions on: How to Choose Your Galapagos Cruise and the best time to visit Galapagos.

 3. Make Conservation a Priority